NumanBashir/AI_Checkers/README.md

 # Java-Checkers
 Two-player checkers, with a modern GUI and automatically calculated moves!

+This Repository is used from the following coder:

 Coder: Toby Thomas (January 2014)

 Play Checkers against a friend on an elegant and modern gameboard!